-As few (or as many if you’re someone who sees the glass as half full) as 52% of those working with FP&A (Financial Planning & Analysis) feel that their organisation is genuinely engaged and involved in the financial planning processes.
-This is important because a lack of engagement and involvement usually results in a lack of quality and accountability of the financial goals and forecasts
+As few (or as many if you’re someone who sees the glass as half full) as 52% of those working with FP&A (Financial Planning & Analysis) feel that their organisation is genuinely engaged and involved in the strategic financial planning.
+This is important because a lack of engagement usually results in a lack of quality and accountability of the financial goals and forecasts.
+How can your organisation improve this and achieve better results?

 In order to generate high accountability within your organisation, you need to create a process that creates engagement and involves all parts of the company which is easier said than done.
 So, the million-dollar question is: how do you successfully involve and engage the organisation in the financial planning process?
 Keep reading to get the answer!